-You need a beef brisket rub if you want to make a delicious world class barbecue beef brisket.
-This gives your beef brisket spice and flavor and helps promote a nice, dark, crispy bark.
+You need a beef brisket rub if you want to make a delicious, world class brisket.
+This gives your meat spice and flavor and helps promote a nice, dark, crunchy bark.

-There's a lot of mystery surrounding barbecue rubs, especially ones used for beef brisket.
-I mean, they're just spice mixes that you put on meat before you cook it.
+There's a lot of mystery surrounding barbecue rubs.
+They're just spice mixes that you put on meat before you cook it.

 But a lot of people want to be so secretive.